 Marc LiVecche is the executive editor of Providence.
-From the summer of 2018 to fall of 2020, he is the McDonald Research Scholar at the McDonald Centre for Theology, Ethics, & Public Life at Christ Church, Oxford University.
-For the 2020-2021 academic year, he will be a research fellow at the Stockdale Center for Ethical Leadership at the US Naval Academy.
+For the 2020-2021 academic year, he will be a fellow at the Stockdale Center for Ethical Leadership at the US Naval Academy.From the summer of 2018 to fall of 2020, was the McDonald Research Scholar at the McDonald Centre for Theology, Ethics, & Public Life at Christ Church, Oxford University.